TeamUltroid/Ultroid/resources/extras/redistut.md

 ## Process For Getting DB Credentials:-
 - Wait 5 mins after DB creation.
 - Then There Would Be 2 Things Named "Endpoint" and "Access Control & Security".
-- Copy Both Of Them and Paste Endpoint url in `REDIS_URI` and "Access ...Secrutity" in `REDIS_PASSWORD`.
+- Copy Both Of Them and Paste Endpoint url in `REDIS_URI` and "Access ...Security" in `REDIS_PASSWORD`.